Lier0/debian-live-with-persistence/index.md

-## Howo to create a live-debian drive with persistence
+## Howo to create a debian-live drive with persistence

 You can get an iso-hybrid of deibna [here](https://www.debian.org/CD/live/) Once you get the iso, there are 2 steps :